SansGuidon/bookmarks/README.md

 * [twpayne/chezmoi](https://github.com/twpayne/chezmoi) - Manage your dotfiles across multiple machines, securely. | I'm using it for a while, it's a powerful and fast tool for managing dotfiles, easy to use, transparent and secure, with support of Bitwarden, Vault, pass, LastPass, 1Password, gopass, Keepass, GnuPG, Keychain etc.
 * [Carl Tashian](https://smallstep.com/blog/ssh-tricks-and-tips/) - (2020) SSH Tips & Tricks for using SSH more effectively.
 * [99designs/aws-vault](https://github.com/99designs/aws-vault) - A vault for securely storing and accessing AWS credentials in development environments
+* [Edouard Kachelmann and Anthony Pasquariello](https://aws.amazon.com/blogs/security/enhance-programmatic-access-for-iam-users-using-yubikey-for-multi-factor-authentication/) - (2020) Enhance programmatic access for IAM users using a YubiKey for multi-factor authentication

 ## GPG
 * [Charles Zachary Lockhart](http://irtfweb.ifa.hawaii.edu/~lockhart/gpg/) - GPG Cheat Sheet